Compound Evidence level Why it's listed

 Evidence review

-Peer reviewed (Phase 3 + CV outcomes) FDA-approved for chronic weight management with long-term cardiovascular outcomes data unique in the class.
+Peer reviewed (Phase 3 + CV outcomes) FDA-approved for chronic weight management with a completed cardiovascular outcomes trial and a cardiovascular-risk-reduction indication for Wegovy.

 3 Retatrutide